pgRouting/workshop/docs/chapters/chapter-7.rst

 The application requirements
 ===============================================================================

-In these chapter there are three requirements that follow the same logic.
-It consits on 2 types of vehicles and the pedestrian routing:
+In this chapter there are three requirements that follow the same logic.
+It consists on 2 types of vehicles and the pedestrian routing:

 - Particular vehicle: